DPotoyan/Statmech4ChemBio/_sources/README.md

-Welcome to your Jupyter Book
+Statistical Mechanics for Chemistry and Biology
 ============================

-This is a small sample book to give you a feel for how book content is structured.

-Check out the content pages bundled with this sample book to get started.
+This is a repository of materials for the class Chem563 "Statistical Mechanics for Chemistry and Biology"

+The content is hsoted on the [web](https://dpotoyan.github.io/Statmech4ChemBio/intro.html) and cosists of markdown files and jupyter notebooks using the resources of the wonderful [jupyter-book](https://jupyterbook.org/intro.html)

+Comments and suggestions to improve the content are highly appreciated.
+Feel free to open an issue.